shahroz75/react-weather-app/README.md

-- Timetracking (how many spend hours on what features) We found and tutorial in the internet and followed structure regarding to thah structure. about 4 hours is enough for just doing app but we spend more time to discuss in levels and learn something from it. because of that it took too much time for us.
+- Timetracking (how many spend hours on what features):
+    We found and tutorial in the internet and followed structure regarding to thah structure. about 4 hours is enough for just doing app but we spend more time to discuss in levels and learn something from it. because of that it took too much time for us.
 We didn't calculate exactly but I could say more than 10 hours for discussing and so on.

-- Link to a video where you demo your app
+- Link to a video where you demo your app:

-- What parts of the project you found were easy creating component and connect to main componen. simple coding and all similar to each ohter. import, coding, and export to main page. at the same time it was interesting.
+- What parts of the project you found were easy: creating component and connect to main componen. simple coding and all similar to each ohter. import, coding, and export to main page. at the same time it was interesting.

-- What parts were hard
+- What parts were hard:
     Adding weather condition and information was complicated.
 It was totally absed on coding and some parts was difficult to understand.

-- What was the greatest learning experience for you during the project First, we learned that it is a different component in it and React working with components.
+- What was the greatest learning experience for you during the project:
+    First, we learned that it is a different component in it and React working with components.
 We could create different components and frameworks and we could use those components whenever we want.
     In our case simply we created few components like title component, form component, weather information component and the main component which contain all other components in it.
     First, we created react app on our computer via command lines like